If you’re planning a trip to Rome in 2026, the Trevi Fountain will almost certainly be one of your first stops.

 Expect a short wait during peak hours — especially in the afternoon.

 The good news?
-After 9:00 PM, all barriers are removed and the area becomes open again, just like in past years.
-If you want to avoid the crowds and take photos without waiting, plan your visit late at night or just after sunrise.
+After 9:00 PM, all barriers are removed and the area becomes open again for free, just like in past years.
+If you want to avoid the crowds, take photos without waiting, and skip the entry fee, plan your visit late at night or just after sunrise.

 Limited Entry and Managed Flow Explained